vaibhavgarg771/learning-dev/bike/README.md

-##Project done with Pluralsight course "Spring Boot and angular"
+#Pluralsight course "Spring Boot and angular"

-using Spring Boot and Angular I tried to implement OAuth provided by Auth0 (but failed).
+Using Spring Boot and Angular I tried to implement OAuth provided by Auth0 (but failed).
 The end result is I am unable to login as it is showing me a "403 forbidden" errror.
 Apart from that rest of the functioning is working if I go for the 'permitAll()' option on my Spring API configuration

 ## BikesUi